 Ingredients

-- 2 tablespoons vegetable oil
+- 2 tablespoons vegetable oil, or your favorite neutral oil

-- 1½ cup long grain white rice, like jasmine or basmati
+- 1½ cup long-grain white rice, like jasmine or basmati

 - ½ teaspoon salt, optional